Flekay/The-Farmer-Was-Replaced/savegame/README.md

 ## speedrun WIP
 This is a savegame with only coding unlocks 0 resources.
 Its purpose is to hold all the scripts for the speedrun.

-## antirng WIP
+## maze
-This savegame is used to rng based scripts.
-It uses the speed-up mechanic from timed_reset() to speed up each try.
+This savegame is used to test maze scripts.
+It runs at 100x speed, has everything unlocked and infinite resources.
+It also contains the example scripts from the leaderboards.